 In order to fulfil this task, it is important that Hypo Tirol Bank understands that the performed business activities might lead to certain effects, and that these effects could have additional consequences on the behaviour of its stakeholders.

-In the context of a well-established sustainability process a group of experts identifies the major areas of activities of Hypo Tirol Bank regarding environmental and social aspects as well as subjects which concern employees; it makes sure that human rights are promoted and protected, and that corruption and bribery are combatted.
-Consequently, the identified areas of activities are prioritised according to their economic and ecological effects and according to their impact on the evaluation and the decision-making process of external stakeholders.
+In the context of a well-established sustainability process, a group of experts identifies the major fields of action for Hypo Tirol Bank regarding environmental and social aspects, employee related matters, the protection of human rights the combatting of corruption and bribery.
+Consequently, the identified fields of action are prioritised according to their economic and ecological effects and according to their impact on the evaluation and the decision-making process of external stakeholders.
 Thus, they are bundled into five essential clusters.